Athena

 In Greek mythology, Athena was believed to have been born from the forehead of her father Zeus.
-In some versions of the story, Athena has no mother and is born from Zeus' forehead by parthenogenesis.
-In others, such as Hesiod's Theogony, Zeus swallows his consort Metis, who was pregnant with Athena; in this version, Athena is first born within Zeus and then escapes from his body through his forehead.
+In almost all versions of the story, Athena has no mother and is born from Zeus' forehead by parthenogenesis.
+In a few others, such as Hesiod's Theogony, Zeus swallows his consort Metis, who was pregnant with Athena; in this version, Athena is first born within Zeus and then escapes from his body through his forehead.
 In the founding myth of Athens, Athena bested Poseidon in a competition over patronage of the city by creating the first olive tree.
-She was known as Athena Parthenos "Athena the Virgin," but in one archaic Attic myth, the god Hephaestus tried and failed to rape her, resulting in Gaia giving birth to Erichthonius, an important Athenian founding hero.
-Athena was the patron goddess of heroic endeavor; she was believed to have aided the heroes Perseus, Heracles, Bellerophon, and Jason.
-Along with Aphrodite and Hera, Athena was one of the three goddesses whose feud resulted in the beginning of the Trojan War.
+She was known as Athena Parthenos "Athena the Virgin".
+In one archaic Attic myth, Hephaestus tried and failed to rape her, resulting in Gaia giving birth to Erichthonius, an important Athenian founding hero whom Athena raised.
+She was the patron goddess of heroic endeavor; she was believed to have aided the heroes Perseus, Heracles, Bellerophon, and Jason.
+Along with Aphrodite and Hera, Athena was one of the three goddesses whose feud resulted in the Trojan War.
+She plays an active role in the Iliad, in which she assists the Achaeans and, in the Odyssey, she is the tutelary deity to Odysseus.

-She plays an active role in the Iliad, in which she assists the Achaeans and, in the Odyssey, she is the divine counselor to Odysseus.
-In the later writings of the Roman poet Ovid, Athena was said to have competed against the mortal Arachne in a weaving competition, afterward transforming Arachne into the first spider; Ovid also describes how she transformed Medusa into a Gorgon after witnessing her being raped by Poseidon in her temple.
+In the later writings of the Roman poet Ovid, Athena was said to have competed against the mortal Arachne in a weaving competition, afterward transforming Arachne into the first spider, and to have transformed Medusa into the Gorgon after witnessing the young woman being raped by Poseidon in the goddess's temple.
+Ovid also says that Athena saved the mortal maiden Corone from the same god by transforming her into a crow.
 Since the Renaissance, Athena has become an international symbol of wisdom, the arts, and classical learning.
 Western artists and allegorists have often used Athena as a symbol of freedom and democracy.